rwholmes/databases/SQL/README.md

 ----------------------------
 Attribute names
 ----------------------------
-Same on client, server, and database:
+Same on client, server, and database.
+Be careful when changing any of these names, as code in multiple files is dependent on these names.

 message
 username